-Long distance communications (WAN) can only be carried out by authorized (licensed) operators.
+Long distance communications (WAN) can only be carried out by authorized (legally licensed) operators.

 - Private radio emissions are subject to several, country dependent, legal restrictions, such as frequencies (channels) and transmission power.
 These restrictions make it impossible to be used in WAN.
-For example, in many countries, even 802.11 is illegal to be used outdoors. - Private wire connections can not pass through public areas.
+For example, in many countries, the Wi-Fi use outdoors is illegal.

+- Private wire connections can not pass-through public areas.
 For example, one cannot simply pass a network cable over a public street.
-To be able to connect two buildings on opposite sides of a public street a licensed operator must be contracted. - One possible alternative is the use of laser light beams.
+To be able to connect two buildings on opposite sides of a public street a licensed operator must be enrolled.

+- One possible alternative is the use of laser light beams.
 Of course, this requires a line of sight between the points to be connected.
 This option is free of legal constraints, but has technical limitations, particularly with regard to propagation conditions and is typically limited to distances of less than 3 Km.